bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 3. Batch-streaming
 4. Output-streaming

 Each of these types require specific fields in its JSON file.
-Look at the :ref:`Json_schema` page to find the specification field description and exmples of JSON for 4 module types.
+Look at the :ref:`Json_schema` page to find the specification field description and examples of JSON for 4 module types.

 Before uploading a module make sure an engine of corresponding type is uploaded.